SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     If ``multiproc`` is ``True``, this specifies the number of processes that will be spawned to run your experiment.
 Note if you use ``'QUEUE'`` mode (see below) the queue process is not included in this number and will add another extra process for storing.
+    If you have psutil_ installed, you can set `ncores=0` to let psutil_ determine the number of CPUs available.

 * ``use_pool``